jkhut/artificial-fog-collection-system/README.md

 ## 📌 Project Overview

-10% of Earth's freshwater exists in the atmosphere as fog — a vast, untapped resource.
+10% of Earth's freshwater exists in the atmosphere as fog, a vast, untapped resource.
 This project develops an **artificial fog collection system** using additive manufacturing, drawing inspiration from nature's most effective water-harvesting organisms.
 By replicating micro- and nanoscale surface structures found in cactus spines, spider silk, rice leaves, and *Nepenthes alata* (pitcher plant), the system significantly improves droplet capture, transport, and collection efficiency.

 ---